igal-abachi-dev/Helix-Save/README.md

 ### 2. Define Your Data
 Helix uses `MessagePackObject` attributes.
 Versioning is handled via integer Keys.
 You can add new fields later without breaking old saves.
+Use standard MessagePack attributes.
+Versioning is handled via integer Keys.

 ```csharp
 using MessagePack;